-- Assessment.
-Members can self-direct to enroll in Special Delivery, and we identity pregnant members through claims and other data sources such as SHARE and then contact them seeking their participation in Special Delivery.
-Our claim analysis includes assessment for high-risk pregnancies, looking at an array of diagnosis codes that indicate risk including depression, substance use, and domestic violence.
-We prioritize outreach to members who this analysis identifies as having high risk.
-Our Special Delivery team of maternity nurses reach out to our pregnant members to encourage enrollment in Special Delivery and complete an assessment of the member's maternity risks. - Education.
-Once registered for Special Delivery, expectant mothers receive educational materials that encourage good health practices during pregnancy, including materials to increase her awareness of symptoms that may signal preterm labor.
-Materials may address maternity topics including, but not limited to, diabetic education, mental health information, nutrition and exercise, and smoking cessation.
+Delivery.
+Our claim analysis includes assessment for high-risk pregnancies, looking at an array of diagnosis codes that indicate risk, including depression, substance use, and domestic violence.
+We prioritize outreach to members whom this analysis identifies as having high risk.
+Our Special Delivery team of maternity nurses reaches out to our pregnant members to encourage enrollment in Special Delivery and complete an assessment of the member's maternity risks.

+- Education.
+Once registered for Special Delivery, expectant mothers receive educational materials encouraging good health practices during pregnancy, including materials to increase their awareness of symptoms that may signal preterm labor.
+Materials may address maternity topics including, but not limited to, diabetic education, mental health information, nutrition and exercise and smoking cessation.
 We also provide a Special Delivery Resource List on our website with contact information for organizations that support women who are pregnant, their families, and their friends.
-And we promote member enrollment in

-Text4baby, a free text messaging service that sends three text messages a week timed to a member's due date and the date of her baby's first birthday.
-The texts include information on prenatal and infant care, immunization, developmental milestones, nutrition, oral health, quitting smoking, safety, and more.

-- Intervention.
-All participants receive direct outreach through mail and our mobile app, and we pair pregnant members with an OB nurse from our Special Delivery team who stays in contact with the member throughout her pregnancy and postpartum. - ✓ For women with low-risk pregnancies, the Special Delivery OB nurse will contact the member each trimester and postpartum.
-For women with highrisk pregnancies, the Special Delivery OB nurse makes contact monthly.
+And we promote member enrollment in Text4baby, a free text messaging service that sends three text messages a week timed to a member's due date and the date of her baby's first birthday.
+The texts include information on prenatal and infant care, immunization, developmental milestones, nutrition, oral health, quitting smoking, safety, and more. - Intervention.
+All participants receive direct outreach through the mail and our mobile app.
+We pair pregnant members with an OB nurse from our Special Delivery team who stays in contact with the member throughout her pregnancy and postpartum. - ✓ For women with low-risk pregnancies, the Special Delivery OB nurse will contact the member each trimester and postpartum.
+The Special Delivery OB nurse contacts women with high-risk pregnancies monthly.
 All enrolled members receive two postpartum calls and a postpartum depression screening.
-The Special Delivery OB nurses cover a variety of topics with the members they are paired with depending on the member's needs, risks, and question.
-Topics may include but are not limited to diet and nutrition including food safety, gestational diabetes, high-blood pressure, breast feeding, and safe sleep practices.
-The goals of these contacts are to ensure that members have the information they need to choose healthy behaviors; that those members understand what is normal and is not normal during pregnancy and postpartum, and when to seek care; that those members have our support in accessing care; and that we continually assess the member and provide appropriate referral and supports based on those assessments.
-The OB nurses may make interdisciplinary referrals or consultations with our Behavioral Health Program, Social Work team, our Medical Director, a dietician, and our Pharmacy Program. - ✓ All pregnant members can access our Special Delivery mobile app.
+The Special Delivery OB nurses cover various topics with their assigned members depending on the member's needs, risks, and questions.
+Topics may include but are not limited to diet and nutrition, food safety, gestational diabetes, high blood pressure, breastfeeding, and safe sleep practices.
+The goals of these contacts are to ensure that members have the information they need to choose healthy behaviors; that they understand what is normal and is not normal during pregnancy and postpartum and when to seek care; that they have our support in accessing care; and that we continually assess them and provide appropriate referral and supports based on those assessments.
+The OB nurses may make interdisciplinary referrals or consultations with our Behavioral Health Program, Social Work team, our Medical Director, a dietician, and our Pharmacy Program. - All pregnant members can access our Special Delivery mobile app.
 The app is designed to enhance members' experience as a participant in the Special Delivery program.
-The app offers interactive features such as appointment trackers, contraction timers, kick counters, and newborn feeding logs among others.
-The app also hosts videos and other content on baby and self-care to build a member's confidence and provide information about pregnancy, birth, breastfeeding, and adjustment to parenting. - All pregnant members may reach to our designated Special Delivery email to ask questions and seek support and can reach the Special Delivery team by phone during business hours.
+The app offers interactive features such as appointment trackers, contraction timers, kick counters, and newborn feeding logs, among others.
+The app also hosts videos and other content on caring for babies and self-care to build a member's confidence and provide information about pregnancy, birth, breastfeeding, and adjustment to parenting. - All pregnant members may reach out to our designated Special Delivery email to ask questions and seek support and can reach the Special Delivery team by phone during business hours.

 Offering a Digital Maternity Telehealth Platform.
-Starting in 2022, Arkansas Blue Cross will offer our pregnant and postpartum members a digital maternity telehealth and engagement platform.
+Arkansas Blue Cross offers our pregnant and postpartum members a digital maternity telehealth and engagement platform.
 The platform goes beyond presenting information to members.
 It offers: